Azure/azure-sdk-for-cpp/sdk/tables/azure-data-tables/README.md

 There is more than one way to acquire and install this library.
 Check out [our samples on different ways to set up your Azure C++ project][project_set_up_examples].

+## Key concepts
+Common uses of the table service include:
+* Storing TBs of structured data capable of serving web scale applications
+* Storing datasets that do not require complex joins, foreign keys, or stored procedures and can be de-normalized for fast access
+* Quickly querying data using a clustered index
+* Accessing data using the OData protocol filter expressions

+The following components make up the Azure Tables Service:
+* The account
+* A table within the account, which contains a set of entities
+* An entity within a table, as a dictionary

+The Azure Tables client library for C++ allows you to interact with each of these components through the use of a dedicated client object.

 ### Create the client
 The Azure Tables library allows you to interact with two types of resources:
 * the tables in your account